marcelotduarte/cx_Freeze/doc/src/faq.rst

 Multiprocessing support
 -----------------------

-On Linux and macOS, multiprocessing support is automatically managed by cx_Freeze, including supporting it in pyTorch.
+On Linux, macOS and Windows, multiprocessing support is managed by cx_Freeze, including support for pyTorch.

-However, to produce a Windows executable, you must use `multiprocessing.freeze_support()`.
+However, to produce an executable, you must use `multiprocessing.freeze_support()`.

 One needs to call this function straight after the if __name__ == '__main__'